iamsamwen/strapi-plugin-pfapi/README.md

 ## pfapi-tester

-pfapi-tester is load tester for pfapi plugin. please refer to <a href="https://github.com/iamsamwen/pfapi-tester">pfapi-tester readme</a> for detail.
+pfapi-tester is the stress tester for pfapi plugin. please refer to <a href="https://github.com/iamsamwen/pfapi-tester">pfapi-tester readme</a> for detail.

-You can use it to test and verify pfapi plugin or your production system before launch.
+I use it to test and verify pfapi plugin.
+It can use to stress test projects use pfapi plugin.